buaazp/stress/README.md

 Fork from [Vegeta](https://github.com/tsenart/vegeta).

-Stress is a versatile HTTP load testing tool built out of need to drill HTTP services with a constant request rate.
+Stress is a versatile HTTP load testing tool built out of need to drill HTTP services with a constant request rate or concurrency level.
 It can be used both as a command line utility and a library.

 ## Install